-Comment: The second human clinical (symptomatic) WNV case has been reported in a Nebraska resident and positive WNV mosquito pools have been detected from mosquito samples.
-WNV is circulating in the environment and individuals should take proper mosquito prevention activities to reduce mosquito bites!
-As we get further into the summer season, risk of WNV will increase.
+Comment: Two human clinical (symptomatic) WNV cases have been reported in Nebraska residents to date.
+Additionally, the first asymptomatic human blood donor in a Nebraska resident has been reported.
+Furthermore, the third WNV mosquito pool of the season has been detected from mosquito samples.
+Individuals should take proper mosquito prevention activities to reduce mosquito bites as we come into the historically, highest risk month of the season (August)!
 Additionally, four travel-related mosquito-borne illness cases, three malaria and one dengue case, have been reported in Nebraska residents returning from overseas travel.
 Individuals are strongly encouraged to practice proper mosquito prevention anytime mosquitoes are present or likely to be present no matter where they are to decrease their chances of acquiring a mosquito-borne illness.
-Statewide, mosquito collections from CDC light traps increased significantly with the statewide average seeing "moderate" counts when compared to historical data, averaging 156.98 total mosquitoes per trap night.
-This was a >2-fold increase compared to the previous two week sampling period.
-Rain events over recent weeks have seen mosquito counts respond to the moisture with all three regions seeing significant increases in mosquito activity compared to the previous sampling period.
-The most abundant mosquito collected over the two week sampling period was Nebraska's most common mosquito, Aedes vexans, accounting for 67.0% of trap collections.
-Culex mosquito counts statewide also saw a substantial increase (nearly 2-fold), but were still below average in all three regions and considered "low" based on historical data, averaging 16.88 Culex per trap night.
-Culex tarsalis (primary WNV vector in Nebraska), was the most collected Culex mosquito (89.4%) during the two week period.
+Statewide, mosquito collections from CDC light traps continued to increase significantly with the statewide average seeing "very high" counts when compared to historical data, averaging 399.17 total mosquitoes per trap night.
+This was a 2.5-fold increase compared to the previous two week sampling period.
+Rain events over recent weeks have seen mosquito counts respond to the moisture with all three regions seeing significant increases in mosquito activity and now having "very high" counts compared to historical averages.
+The most abundant mosquito collected over the two week sampling period was Nebraska's most common mosquito, Aedes vexans, accounting for 75.1% of trap collections.
+Culex mosquito counts statewide also saw a substantial increase (2-fold), but were still below average in all three regions and considered "moderate" based on historical data, averaging 35.65 Culex per trap night.
+Culex tarsalis (primary WNV vector in Nebraska), was the most collected Culex mosquito (92.8%) during the two week period.